 Why is Apple Music not Playing Songs on iPhone Cellular data?
 Apple’s newly launched Music services are an online streaming player.
 Whether you download Apple Music songs on your iPhone Music app, even though, if you want to play new music shot of Apple Music then must require internet either Wi-Fi or Cellular data (3G/ LTE Speed), doesn’t matter.
 To getting continue sound of Online Songs though required good speed internet.
-Since you can play Apple Music Online doesn’t matter, you’re trail member or have Apple Music Subscription.
+Since you can play Apple Music Online doesn’t matter, you’re a trial member or have Apple Music Subscription.
 But, the meaning is that Apple Music can’t play offline.

 While there’s no Wi-Fi connectivity on iPhone and you are trying to play Apple music by Cellular data but you might have an issue that the Apple Music not working with Cellular data on iPhone, iPad or iPod Touch.
 We offered fixes points about the Apple Music not playing on an iOS device, please refer ways.
 I hope, these would be cleared your problem.